 - Less maintenance of computerized tracking

-- Retain ability to control and track inventory costs.
+- Retain the ability to control and track inventory costs.

 Recording inventory is a process that impacts financial reporting and operational effectiveness, making it important to understand the nuances of inventory management systems.
-Both the perpetual and periodic systems have advantages but use different approaches to valuing inventory.
-Auditing the cost of goods sold is key for validating both systems and is something that staff must integrate into their routines, for the inventory management system to function as designed and produce an accurate inventory account.
+Both the perpetual and periodic systems have advantages but use different approaches to valuing inventory items and inventory levels.
+Auditing the cost of goods sold cogs is key for validating both systems.
+Staff must integrate into their routines for the inventory management system to function as designed and produce an accurate inventory account showing the quantity and cost of inventory.
+Any discrepancies are usually accounted for during the verification process at the end of the accounting period.
+Accuracy is essential to all financial aspects of a business.